Last update 30th Nov 2013

 The Family History Centre is part of the Reading England Stake and meets in the Stake meeting house.
 The location can be found by clicking here.

 Reading England Stake consists of the following Wards: Basingstoke, Bracknell, Farnborough, Newbury, Oxford 1, Oxford 2, Reading and Woodley.

 · four film readers and four fiche readers

 · one document/picture scanner

-· five computers with free access to the internet and many premium internet websites such as Ancestry.com, FindMyPast, The Genealogist etc.
+· eight desk top computers with free access to the internet and many premium internet websites such as Ancestry.com, FindMyPast, The Genealogist etc.

 · Many affiliate software programs to synchronise your personal data with FamilySearch Family Tree.

 · about 15,000 fiche

 New.familysearch.org has been superseded by FamilySearch Family Tree.
 Please go to FamilySearch and use Family Tree.
 See below.

 1. All church members and community members can now register on FamilySearch Family Tree.
 They will need an LDS or FamilySearch Account to sign in.